Chik Baraik: Culture

-Chik Baraik speak Nagpuri an Indo-Aryan language as their mother language and Hindi as link language.

 Rites and Rituals

 Post natal rituals are Chhathi, Barahi, teen massi, Kan bedhi (ear piercing).
 Birth pollution observed for six days.

 Marriage

 They are divided into number of exogamous clans.
 Marriage proposals are initiated by boy's side.
 Bride price of five rupees is paid also with some food when marriage contracted.
 Monogamy is norm but polygamy is allowed.
 Some important marriage rituals are Madwa, barat, par ghani, duwar, sindoor dan, bidai.

 Religion

 Their deities are Devi Mai, Surjahi (Sun) and Bar Pahari (hill deity), family deities and village deities.
 They also worship moon, earth and other deities.
 Snake is also worshiped as ancestor of the caste.

 Festivals

 Their traditional festivals are Asari, Nawakhani, Karam, Surjahi Puja, Jitia, Sohrai, Sarhul, Fagun etc. Their folk dance are Jhumair, Domkach, Fagua etc.

 Death rituals

 They usually bury the dead along with valuable goods with head towards north in Masna.
 Now some have started to cremate.
 They observe death pollution for ten days.